anshita005/Student-Dashboard/README.md

 Include details such as class timings, subjects, instructors, and classrooms.
 Examination Scheduling:

-6. Plan and schedule examinations based on the class timetable and academic calendar.
+6.Plan and schedule examinations based on the class timetable and academic calendar.
 Notify students about exam dates, times, locations, and requirements.

 # Technologies Used